 Neither of us was overly hungry so we decided to share a salad and pasta dish.
 Since we were on a time schedule we ordered a starter and our dinner choices at the same time – and let our waitress know we were going to Music Circus.

 My friend suggested that to start we order the Zucchini Chips ($5).
 We then settled on the Lucca House Chop Salad (romaine, radicchio, feta, lemon oregano vinaigrette) ($8) and the Pesto Chicken Risotto (creamy carnaroli rice, basil pesto, cherry tomatoes, corn mascarpone, Parmesan) ($17).

 We were served our salad first, and then shortly thereafter the zucchini chips – but that was no big deal.
-It had been some time since either of us had the zucchini chips and they were not as good as we remembered.
-The chips were a bit oily and they were very bland.
-Both of us remarked that they used to be more like potato chips – a bit salty.
+It had been some time since either of us had the zucchini chips and they were not as tasty as we remembered.
+The chips were a bit oily and they were bland.
+Both of us remarked that they previously were more like potato chips – a bit salty.

 The salad was unremarkable, but I did appreciate the lightness of the lemon oregano vinaigrette.

 The risotto did nothing for my taste buds.
 My friend observed that it was creamy and while there was no “pop of flavor” she did not necessarily expect that from risotto.
 I don’t know if I agree – I have had risotto previously that was very tasty.

 Our waitress had been pleasant and attentive, but when it came time for us to leave she was nowhere in sight.
 We took the bill up to the front desk to pay and the hostess paged our server who arrived in short order to take care of our bill.